jhipster/documentation-archive-v6-to-v7/README.md

-# documentation-archive-v6-to-v7
+# JHipster Documentation Archive

-Documentation archive for legacy versions
+Documentation archive for legacy versions of JHipster: v6 to v7.